NataliyaZamishchak/bitbucket_ui_api_test_framework/README.md

    - `GIT_APP_PASSWORD` — Git App Password (set up for particular repo).
    - `GIT_REPO_NAME` — Name of the repository for testing Git operations.

-2. Go through OAuth2 implementations steps (1-3) from [OAuth2 Documentation for Bitbucket](https://developer.atlassian.com/cloud/bitbucket/rest/intro/#oauth-2-0) using `BITBUCKET_CLIENT_ID` and `BITBUCKET_CLIENT_SECRET`.
-Result output write to `token.json` file in the root of this repo.
+2. Go through OAuth2 implementation steps (1-3) from [OAuth2 Documentation for Bitbucket](https://developer.atlassian.com/cloud/bitbucket/rest/intro/#oauth-2-0) using `BITBUCKET_CLIENT_ID` and `BITBUCKET_CLIENT_SECRET`.
+Write the result output to the `token.json` file in the root of this repository.

 ## Running Tests